Skip to main content

 For fifty years, public health messaging has been unequivocal: eat less salt.
 The logic seems straightforward — sodium raises blood pressure, high blood pressure causes heart disease, therefore less sodium means less heart disease.
 But the actual evidence is far more nuanced than the soundbite.

-A 2011 Cochrane systematic review (Graudal et al., Cochrane Database of Systematic Reviews) analyzed 167 studies on sodium reduction and concluded that while reducing sodium modestly lowers blood pressure in hypertensive individuals, there was no strong evidence that sodium reduction decreased all-cause mortality or cardiovascular events in people with normal blood pressure.
-The review explicitly noted that low-sodium diets activated the renin-angiotensin-aldosterone system and increased triglycerides and catecholamines — hormonal changes that could offset the blood pressure benefit.
+A 2011 Cochrane systematic review (Graudal et al.) analyzed 167 studies on sodium reduction and concluded that while reducing sodium modestly lowers blood pressure in hypertensive individuals, there was no strong evidence that sodium reduction decreased all-cause mortality or cardiovascular events in people with normal blood pressure.
+Moderate evidence

 What does this mean practically?
 If you’re sedentary, eating processed food, have hypertension, and don’t exercise, the standard advice to cut sodium probably still applies.
 But if you exercise regularly, eat mostly whole foods, do low-carb or keto, fast, or live in a hot climate — you almost certainly need more sodium than the guidelines suggest, not less.